limbernie/limbernie.github.io/_posts/2018-11-18-moonraker-1-walkthrough.md

   creditlink: https://pixabay.com/en/rock-arch-landscape-moon-full-sky-874766/
 ---

-This post documents the complete walkthrough of Moonraker: 1, a boot2root VM created by [creosote][1].
+This post documents the complete walkthrough of Moonraker: 1, a boot2root [VM][1] created by [creosote][2], and hosted at [VulnHub][3].
 If you are uncomfortable with spoilers, please stop reading now.
 {: .notice}

 <!--more-->

 ### Background

-Invitation to preview Moonraker by [creosote](https://www.reddit.com/user/_creosote) :smile:
+You've received intelligence of a new Villain investing heavily into Space and Laser Technologies.
+Although the Villain is unknown, we know the motives are ominous and apocalyptic.

+Hack into the Moonraker system and discover who's behind these menacing plans once and for all.
+Find and destroy the Villain before it's too late!

 ### Information Gathering